Isabella-Mitchell/lonely-house/docs/TESTING.md

 * When I developed my project, I thought it would be good UX for users to go straight to cart once they had added a product.

-* I initally did this using the cart/add URL, however that meant that users couldn't remove items without reloading the cart page.
+* I initially did this using the cart/add URL, however that meant that users couldn't remove items without reloading the cart page.
 I realised this was an error in my code that was causing this bug.

-* After revisting the Code Institute walkthrough, I decided to change this to redirect and it fixed the bug.
+* After revisiting the Code Institute walkthrough, I decided to change this to redirect and it fixed the bug.

 ### Images not appearing on Deployed site.